 The same goes for electricity.
 Garages never seem to have enough outlets, so we usually drag extension cords from one end of the garage to the other.

-A ceiling-mounted hose reel can solve both of those problems.
+A ceiling-mounted cord reel can solve both of those problems.

 Although you can find inexpensive hose reels on Amazon, I recommend paying a little more to get a better product.

 Companies like Coxreels make heavy-duty, professional-grade hose reels built to last a lifetime.
 They also come in various configurations to fit water, air lines, vacuum, and dozens of other applications.